DIVING … AND MORE DIVING

 - 7 Mile Reef is considered as one of the best dive sites in the world

-Berto’s dives for the week included a couple of dives from 2 Mile-, 7 Mile- and 8 Mile Reef.
+Berto’s dives for the week included a couple of dives on 2 Mile-, 7 Mile- and 8 Mile Reef.
 On one of their dives, while on route to one of the dive sites, they’ve encountered dolphins – a really spectacular moment to see them in their own habitat.

 Here are a series of photo’s that Berto took on his different dives.
 Most of these photo’s were taken at 2 Mile Reef, where the average depth is between 10m – 18m.